 Originally the estate was landscaped as a series of green spaces with trees.
 Since 1996 these have been developed considerably into a number of unique gardens planted with a wide range of shrubs, herbaceous plants and bulbs suited to the dry urban environment.
 Bedding and hanging basket plants are raised by the gardeners.

-The estate has won the Best Garden for Wildlife section of the Westminster in Bloom competition and has achieved a Green Flag award for excellent management and maintenance for six years running.
+The estate has won the Best Garden for Wildlife section of the Westminster in Bloom competition and has achieved a Green Flag award for excellent management and maintenance for seven years running.
 It was the first in the country to win this award.